-WEL.100 Welding Theory OFC & OAW
+WEL.100 Welding Theory OFC & OAW 1 1

 This course provides a convenient source of know- how or information that is needed by all persons going into the field of welding.
 Much information provides aids in selecting the correct process since this is directly related to the metal being cut and/or welded.
 The processes are explained in detail and the course provides quality control data and reference material that is of high interest to welding personnel.
 Areas of concentration will include: .
 OFC, PAC, CAC-A and OAW processes, .
 Nomenclature specific to these processes, and .
-Safety, weld quality
+Safety, weld quality control, and other related welding information.

-Prerequisites: COMPASS Writing score of 38 or ENG.098 with a grade of C or better, COMPASS Reading score of 70 or RDG.096 with a grade of C or better.
+Prerequisites: COMPASS Writing score of 38 or ENG.098 with a grade of C or,better, COMPASS Reading score of 70 or RDG.096 with a grade,of C or better.
 WEL 102 and WEL 109 are corequisites.
+Take WEL.102 WEL.109;